Gateway to the Whitsunday Islands, the relaxed and friendly town of Airlie Beach sits on a peninsula facing the calm waters of Pioneer Bay.

-For the best weather visit Airlie Beach anytime from May to November.
+For the best weather visit Airlie Beach in October, or anytime from May to November during the winter dry season.
 The wet 'green' season last from December to April and is generally hot, wet and humid.

 Airlie Beach enjoys a tropical climate with hot summers, warm winters and a pleasant spring and autumn.